 This principle applies to overdue taxes as well–a common problem.
 Every tax specialist or IRS agent I have ever talked to has emphasized how important it is to pay current obligations.
 They have even said that if you have to choose between making a payment towards an installment agreement or towards current liability, you should always choose the current liability.
 They don’t want you to get further behind!
 Current financial obligations and bookkeeping should be at or near the top of your priority list.

 4. Get Organized

-There must be a gazillion writers who have written about how to get organized, so I won’t attempt to cover that topic.
+There must be a gazillion writers who have written about organization, so I won’t attempt to cover that topic.
 All I’ll say is that any system is better than none.
 (My sister arranges the books on her bookshelf by color, for goodness’ sake!).
-It really doesn’t matter whether you file by date or name, or whether you use hanging files, boxes or bags, just as long as you begin feeling that you are getting things under control.
+It really doesn’t matter whether you file by date or name, or whether you use hanging files, boxes, or bags, just as long as you begin feeling that you are getting things under control.
 If your office is a mess, find a student nearby who could use a few extra dollars, and ask for their help sorting through the piles, labeling boxes, etc. Just get started however you can.

 Will 2018 be the year you get on top of your business finances?
 These suggestions will help make your resolution a reality.
 Now it’s up to you!

 The original post that was written in 2015 was also featured at Intuit’s Small Business Help Center!